2for1 BRACES OFFER – 2 people can get braces for the price of 1 !!!

 The alignment of teeth will be successful irrespective of the type of braces.
 The most important phase that contributes to long term success of braces treatment is the retention phase.
-After alignment is complete, retainers must be worn for atleast one year in order to prevent relapse.
+After alignment is complete, retainers must be worn for at least one year in order to prevent relapse.

 A good facial harmony is brought by not only straight teeth but also by the size and position of the jaws.
-Braces can correct only the position of the teeth and does not correct any problems in the jaws.
-Functional orthodontics prevents and intercepts developmental problem in jaws, and helps optimizes the bite and arch development during the growth phase by growth modification and greatly reduces the need for complicated braces treatment in future.
+Braces can correct only the position of the teeth and do not correct any problems in the jaws.
+Functional orthodontics prevents and intercepts developmental problem in jaws, and helps optimizes the bite and arch development during the growth phase by growth modification and greatly reduces the need for complicated braces treatment in the future.

-Timing of functional orthodontics is very critical.
+The timing of functional orthodontics is very critical.
 The ideal age group where growth modification can be done is 6 – 13 years of age.
 It is highly recommended to bring your child for a dental visit even if there is no evidence of dental problems to monitor the growth of jaws and the eruption pattern of the permanent teeth.
 Some of the signs that your child may require functional orthodontics:

 - Prolonged thumb sucking even after the age of 5 years